roddhjav/apparmor.d/docs/development/abstractions.md

 ### **`devices-usb`**

-Provide access to USB devices
+Provides access to USB devices

 ### **`disks-write`**

-Provide read write access to disks devices
+Provides read write access to disks devices

 ### **`disks-read`**

-Provide read only access to disks devices
+Provides read-only access to disks devices

 ## Desktop Environment

 ### **`desktop`**

-Unified minimal abstraction for all UI application regardless of the desktop environment.
-When supported in apparmor, condition will be used in this abstraction to filter resources specific for supported DE.
+Unified minimal abstraction for all UI applications regardless of the desktop environment.
+When supported in apparmor, the condition will be used in this abstraction to filter resources specific for supported DE.

-It is safe to use it in GUI application.
-As well as minimal desktop resource files, it includes access to configuration for: `fonts`, `gtk` & `qt`, `wayland` & `xorg`.
+It is safe to use this in GUI applications as well as minimal desktop resource files, it includes access to configuration for: `fonts`, `gtk` & `qt`, `wayland` & `xorg`.

 ### **`gnome-strict`**

-Same than `abstractions/desktop` but limited to gnome.
+Same as `abstractions/desktop` but limited to gnome.

 ### **`kde-strict`**

-Same than `abstractions/desktop` but limited to KDE.
+Same as `abstractions/desktop` but limited to KDE.

 ## Graphics

 Use either [`graphics`](#graphics) or [`graphics-full`](#graphics-full).
-The other abstractions are hardware/software dependant and should not usually be used directly.
+The other abstractions are hardware/software dependent and should not usually be used directly.

 ### **`graphics`**